A Potted History of the Early Years

 In 1886 the first Burton Operatic Society was formed and this continued, in one form or another, to just before the outbreak of the Second World War.
 Most of the shows were staged in the purpose built Opera House, situated in George Street before, with the growing popularity of films, being converted into the Ritz cinema in 1934.

-At the beginning of 1951 an item appeared in the Burton Daily Mail inviting interested people to a meeting to look into the possibility of forming a new Operatic Society.
-The item had been place by Miss Margaret Sheardown who felt the need to rekindle an interest the people of Burton-on-Trent had shown in all forms of Opera.
+At the beginning of 1951 an item appeared in the Burton Daily Mail inviting interested people to a meeting to look into the possibility of forming a new operatic society.

-In the event enough people came forward to enable the Burton-on-Trent and District Operatic Society to be formed.
-Some of those showing an interest had been prominent members of the previous Operatic Society.
-Margaret Sheardown, ably supported by her husband, Geoff Wendon, and a small committee, then had the task of implementing the interest shown into positive action.
+Enough people came forward to enable the Burton-on-Trent and District Operatic Society to be formed.
+Margaret Sheardown, her future husband, Geoff Wendon, and a small committee then had the task of implementing the interest shown into positive action.

 After the First Show